bartdag/gitli/README.rst

 spending a day looking for that kind of lightweight issue tracker for private projects.

-The script does not attempt to prevent goofs and error messages can make children cry.
+The script does not attempt to prevent goofs, and error messages can make children cry.

 Don't hesitate to create issues in the github bug tracker if you have a feature